hannesdatta/thesis-guide/content/thesis-outline/_index.md

 date: 2020-05-11T09:00:00+02:00
 icon: "ti-notepad" #ti-zoom-in
 draft: false
-description: "Step-by-step guide with what is important to know for each phase of conducting your research" type : "docs"
+description: "Step-by-step guide with what is important to know for each phase of conducting your research." type : "docs"
 weight: 60
 ---